[GEOTITLE] [GEOADDRESSONE] [GEOADDRESSTWO] [GEOPHONE] Directions

 Second, You Need to Repair the Truck Eventually

 It's not a secret that one of the biggest costs associated with owning a truck is maintenance and repair.
-Even if your truck is running great now, it will need repairs at some point the future.
+Even if your truck is running great now, it will need repairs at some point in the future.
 Hit a bad stride where one thing goes after the other and you'll be grateful you put money away for it (or you might find yourself eyeing other career options if you didn't).

 Again, the best way to prepare for these expenses is to budget for maintenance and repair costs from the beginning, and better yet, build up a significant amount of savings for service before you purchase the truck.
 You should also set money aside each time you get paid.
 That money is the truck's money, and it's this foresight that will save you from financial hardship down the road.